 See also: How to encrypt email

-Research by Risk Based Security found that 7.9 billion data records were breached between January and September 2019.
-However, earlier research from Gemalto has shown that less than 5 percent of breaches involved encrypted data.
+Research by Flashpoint found that 6.2 billion data records were stolen between January and September 2023.
+However, earlier research from Gemalto has shown that less than five percent of breaches involved encrypted data.

 Before you start to encrypt files and folders in Windows